A Kolmogorov metric embedding for live cell microscopy signaling patterns: Introduction

 Figure \ref*{fig:figure1} shows a sample 2-D image frame from the ERK-KTR channel (A).
-This image is taken from a movie of cells with a mutation (PIK3CA\_H1047R) that exhibits a distinctive pulsing throughout the tissue monolayer.
+This image is taken from a movie of cells with a mutation (PIK3CA\_H1047R) that exhibits a distinctive, visually obvious pulsing throughout the tissue monolayer.
 ERK-KTR activation increases as the nucleus darkens w.r.t. surrounding cytoplasm.
-The 3-D kymograph (B) writes the SSF activation at each $(x,y,time)$ cell centroid.
-A 2-D projection of the 3-D kymograph (C) provides an effective visualization of the ERK pulsing dynamics as diagonal yellow lines.
-Finally, the RKHS embedding of the 147 input movies from six different genetic conditions, each associated with distinctive patterns of ERK signaling dynamics, is shown in (D).
-The principal 3 dimensions $(k1,k2,k3)$ are shown.
-The RKHS advantage over other embedding methods is that the Euclidean distance between points is an optimal low-dimensional estimate of the differences in signaling patterns between the corresponding spatiotemporal signaling dynamics observed in the input movies.
-This makes the RKHS especially well-suited for subsequent supervised (semi-supervised spectral learning \supercite{Kamvar}) or unsupervised (spectral clustering \supercite{Jordan}) machine learning algorithms.
+We denoise the images, and then compute the cell signaling structure function (SSF) using metric blob enhancing filters.
+The output of the SSF is a 3-D image with the SSF response at each $(x,y,time)$ cell centroid (B).
+Pairs of these 3-D SSF output images are input to the FLIF compression.
+A 2-D projection of the 3-D SSF (C) provides an effective visualization of the ERK pulsing dynamics as diagonal yellow lines.
+Finally, the RKHS embedding of the 147 input movies from six different genetic conditions, each associated with distinctive patterns of ERK signaling dynamics \supercite{Jacques2021}, is shown in (D).
+Spectral learning theory tells us that because there are six different mutations in the input data the six principal dimensions of the RKHS should be preserved\supercite{Jordan}.
+To visualize the data, dimensionality must be reduced to 3-D (or less).
+The RKHS formulation automatically selects the principal dimensions that optimally preserve the characteristics of the input image patterns, enabling improved visualization in the lower dimensional space.

 The introduction continues below with a description of the cell signaling structure function, and a very brief review of the related literature.
-Section \ref*{Sect.Results} details the results of our analysis for 2-D monolayers of human breast epithelial (MCF10A) cells from six different oncogenic mutations associated with distinctive changes in cell signaling patterns, for human induced pluripotent colonies under self-renewing and differentiating conditions, for optogenetic excitation of MCF10A cells cultured in 3-D synthetic breast spheroids, and for a synthetic phantom dataset.
-Section \ref{Sect.Discussion} gives some concluding observations on the approach and suggests avenues for future research.
-Section \ref{Sect.Methods} details the methods for live cell imaging, for segmentation and tracking, and for computing the SSF and the SSF kymographs.
+Section \ref*{Sect.Results} details the results of our analysis for 2-D monolayers of human breast epithelial (MCF10A) cells from six different oncogenic mutations associated with distinctive changes in cell signaling patterns, for human stem cell colonies under self-renewing and differentiating conditions, for optogenetic excitation of MCF10A cells cultured in 3-D synthetic breast spheroids, and for a synthetic phantom dataset.
+Section \ref*{Sect.Discussion} gives some concluding observations on the approach and suggests avenues for future research.
+Section \ref*{Sect.Methods} details the methods for live cell imaging, for segmentation and tracking, for computing and quantizing the SSF, and calculating the cluster structure function in the RKHS. \FloatBarrier